Elon Musk tweeted about a bitcoin rival. It soared 20% | NewsChannel 3-12

 What started off as a meme-inspired parody cryptocurrency has now become the center of a series of tweets in a bitcoin sound-off from Elon Musk.

-The Tesla CEO tweeted some Bitcoin banter Sunday, included calling bitcoin BS.
+The Tesla CEO tweeted some Bitcoin banter Sunday, including calling bitcoin BS.
 He shouted out Dogecoin in a tweet saying, “One Word: Doge.”

 The tweet sent shares of Dogecoin up nearly 20% and landed it on the list of trending Twitter topics.
 The tech billionaire even went as far as updating his Twitter bio with the title “Former CEO of Dogecoin.”